-But what does effective keyword research look like today, in 2018?
+But what does effective keyword research look like today?

 The short answer is that keyword research is more nuanced these days.
 But it’s not a mystery.
 And it should be part of your foundation in putting together a customized SEO plan.

 In this blog, I’m going to walk you through how you can do keyword research that will make a difference in your business’s bottom line.

 Step 1: Figure out where you want keyword traffic to support your sales funnel

 The first step in keyword research is to determine how you want keywords (or more specifically, the traffic keywords bring to your pages) to help your business achieve its goals.
 A really helpful exercise is to figure out where these leads will fall in your sales funnel.

 Why is this important?
 Because you don’t want to mislead your leads (or waste your time) by cultivating the wrong type of keywords.